 There are never enough holes and hideaways where wildlife can shelter - help them by making a nestbox.

-House sparrows are a familiar sight in our gardens, but they're in trouble and struggling to cope in the modern world.
+House sparrows visit many of our gardens, but they, and other birds, are in trouble and struggling to cope in the modern world.

-You should see the males proudly chirping from nearby, or even from the roof of the box.
-Don’t worry if sparrows don't move in right away – it may take a while for a family to start where you live.
+Don’t worry if birds don't move in right away – it may take a while for a family to take residence.
 But you'll be ready when they do!
+Hopefully, before long, you’ll notice some activity – such as males chirping nearby, or even from the roof of the box.

 If you’re short on time or DIY skills you can buy a sparrow nestbox and put it up readymade.
+(You can also buy other nestboxes for a range of garden birds.)
 As an alternative activity, why not try decorating your box with paint?
-Painting your nest box is a really nice way personalising your box and making it your own!
+Painting your nest box is a really nice way of personalising your box and making it your own!

-Follow the instructions carefully and you could have a box that could be home to a brood of baby house sparrows.
+Follow the instructions carefully and you should have a box that could be home to a brood of baby birds.
 Exciting, eh?

 What you will need